chrishuman0923/liri-node-app/README.md

 # liri-node-app

 The liri bot is a CLI (Command Line Interface) app that uses several node modules and api's to receive commands and output the API responses to the terminal.
 The app receives commands in a command value format.
+A video demonstrating the application is available [here](https://drive.google.com/file/d/1KbQXHPIorspcFchIN83M82-8frT1-yPT/view?usp=sharing).

 # Notes
 The following commands are the only valid commands for the app: